Valhalla (steam yacht, 1892): Ownership by Lord Crawford

 He first planned a world cruise for the winter of 1902.
 At the time he had an interest in the British Museum and a fellow trustee suggested that he make use of the voyage and collect items for the Natural History Department, and oceanographic research.
 Crawford employed an ornithologist, Michael John Nicoll to assist with the project.
 They were to embark on three such voyages, and Nicoll would go on to chronicle them, in his book Three voyages of a naturalist, being an account of many little-known islands in three oceans visited by the "Valhalla," R.Y.S., published with a foreword by Crawford in 1908.

 The first voyage a round the world cruise left Cowes on 19 November 1902, she took in coal at Lisbon, carried onto Madeira, the Canary Islands and the Cape Verde Islands.
-On to the east coast of South America, stopping at Bahia, Montevideo, via the Straits of Magellan to Valparaiso in Chile.
+On to the east coast of South America, stopping at Bahia, Montevideo, via the Straits of Magellan to Valparaíso in Chile.
 She then struck west for 8,000 miles through the Southern Pacific islands, Easter Island, Pitcairn, Tahiti, Tutuila, Apia, Suva, Thursday Island, Singapore, Colombo, Aden, Suez, Port Said, Gibraltar, and back to Cowes by 1 August 1903.
 In 8 months she covered 38,000 miles.
 Off Cape Guardafui, a sudden whirlwind snapped off the jibboom.

 The second Valhalla voyage was to the West Indies and the Gulf of Mexico.
 Leaving Cowes on 18 December 1903, starting at Barbados it took all the island in, then sailed up to Jamaica, the Caymans and Cuba, before arriving at Florida for tarpon fishing and coaling at Key West returning via Bermuda and the Azores to Cowes by 8 May 1904.
 They collected over 400 birds.

 In 1905 she took a respectable "easy third" place in the famous German Emperor’s Cup, despite being, by far, the largest participant.
 She crossed the Atlantic from Sandy Hook, to the Lizard under sail in only 14 days and 2 hours.
 All this despite competition afforded by much faster schooners taking part.